SpineEventEngine/gradle-execfork-plugin/README.md

 # gradle-execfork-plugin

-Gradle plugin for running background processes during a build.
+A Gradle plugin for running background processes during a build.
-Both standard executables and java classes are supported.
+Both standard executables and Java classes are supported.

 Based and inspired by [`psxpaul/gradle-execfork-plugin`][original-work].

-## Usage
+## Running an executable
-For running a standard executable:

 ```groovy
 plugins {